Interested in serving as a participant in a research study?

 Dr. Walter Isaac supervises student research in the general area of comparative behavioral neuroscience.
-Current research focuses on a comparative psychology perspective studying a range of topics using House crickets (Acheta domesticus) as one model system and goldfish (Carassius auratus) as a second model system.
+Current research focuses on a comparative psychology perspective studying a range of topics using House crickets (Acheta domesticus).
 Topics broadly range from perception to learning paradigms with pharmacological and environmental manipulations.
-Additionally, Dr. Isaac is piloting research studying behavior in tardigrades (Hypsibius dujardini).
+Additionally, Dr. Isaac does behavioral research studying tardigrades (Hypsibius dujardini).

 Director - Noland White, Ph.D.